Skip to main content

 Fair and Just Trade with Suppliers

-We have also established a Procurement Policy alongside our acquisition activities.
-We are committed to responsible procurement in consideration of corporate social responsibility (CSR) and of environmental, social, and governance (ESG), including quality assurance, appropriate procurement cost management, compliance with laws, regulations, and corporate ethics, safety assurance, and business continuity planning (BCP).
-Additionally, we hold procurement policy briefing sessions to promote mutual study and close communication with business partners, taking opinions and requests into account while seeking cooperation with JERA Group Compliance Policy and Code of Conduct and thereby endeavoring to build even stronger relationships of trust with our business partners.
+We have also established the Procurement Policy and are committed to responsible materials procurement activities in consideration of corporate social responsibility (CSR) and environmental, social, and governance (ESG), including quality assurance, appropriate procurement cost management, compliance with laws and corporate ethics, safety assurance, and business continuity planning (BCP).
+In addition, we hold procurement policy briefing sessions to promote mutual study and close communication with business partners, taking opinions and requests into account while seeking cooperation with the JERA Group Compliance Policy and Code of Conduct, thereby endeavoring to build even stronger relationships of trust with our business partners.

 Whistleblower System and Harassment Consultation Hotline

 We have established a whistleblower hotline to prevent compliance violations and quickly detect and resolve any violations that do arise.
-The hotline can be used with either a real name or anonymously, via email or postal mail, and allows communication with both internal and external contacts.
-A wide range of topics, including domestic and foreign law violations, as well as violations of employment regulations and internal rules, can be discussed via this hotline.
+The hotline can be accessed either anonymously or using your real name, via e-mail or postal mail, and allows communication with both internal and external contacts.
+A wide range of topics, including domestic and foreign law violations, as well as violations of employment regulations and internal rules, can be discussed via the hotline.
 As of FY2021, we have a new harassment consultation service specifically established for discussing or reporting harassment and other work-related issues.
-In FY2022, the whistleblower hotline received a total of 13 cases, while the harassment consultation hotline had 11.
+In FY2023, a total of 19 cases were reported through the whistleblower hotline and 25 cases through the harassment consultation hotline.

 Whistleblower System and Harassment Consultation Hotline